LSE Eurocrisis: The Politics of Public Discourse in Europe

 The press plays an influential role in constructing and reinforcing public discourses.
-This blogs aims to review, deconstruct and compare discourses about the crisis reflected in the press across Europe.
+This blogs aims to review, deconstruct and compare discourses about the crisis across Europe.

 This blog is an open forum for discussion and sharing analysis, interesting facts, anecdotes and observations about the news coverage and public discourses on the crisis.
 It invites submissions.